 If you’re in a bind and there aren’t many other options available to you, it is possible to get a personal loan for paying rent.
-This is, of course, if you can get approved for a rental assistance loan with your credit and income.
+However, you’ll need a solid credit score and credit history to get a good interest rate on a rental assistance loan.

 Before you’d get a loan for rent, you may want to evaluate the costs involved and the pros and cons.
 Read on to learn more about getting a loan for rent payment.